Kristina01111000/Drws_site/README.md

 - Make promo page widgets have larger text by two, make dr w widget bigger than those
 - Home page remove documentary and scorecard widget, add another with link to brief videos, make scorecard widget that says download your scorecard

-Make button on frontpage have same background as the header Try background being the dark green in the logo with white font See if i can edit the font size of the login page login section Figure out why rounded class didn’t work on promo page pictures make text on promo page login widget bigger
+See if i can edit the font size of the login page login section Figure out why rounded class didn’t work on promo page pictures

-Smaller scorecard widget everywhere except promo page Add a contact page
+Add a contact page